Have a question? Ask Power Pete!

 How far can I keep my inverter from my batteries?

 Keep the cables between your inverter and batteries as short as possible.
-This will help your batteries perform their best and keep the inverter’s signal clean.
+This will help your batteries perform their best and keep the unit’s signal clean.
 The cables that come with the inverter are “rated” or good for up to six ft.
 If you plan on going over six ft., drop down to a larger gauge cable.
 Please call us if you are still unsure.
 This is pretty important stuff that should NOT be overlooked.
 If the cables between your battery and inverter get hot while under heavy load, then you should use heavier cables.

 Can I use an extension cord with my inverter?